kinbitech38/kinbitech38/README.md

 * 👋 Hi, I’m @kinbitech
-* 👀 I’m interested in Html/Css,bootstrap) and cloud computing
+* 👀 I’m interested in Html/Css,bootstrap)
 * 🌱 I’m currently learning Cloud computing/ DevsOps
-* 💞️ I’m looking to collaborate on ANY PROJECT I CAN
+* I'm still learning
-* 📫 How to reach me akinbideji38@gmail.com, 07062310129
+* 📫 How to reach me, 07062310129.

 <!---
 kinbitech38/kinbitech38 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.